 For dinner, we had the choice between BBQ and Applebee’s.
-And we decided to try Applebee’s.
-It felt very Friday Night Lights-ish.
+And we decided to go with Applebee’s.
+It felt very Friday Night Lights-ish and authentic for that part of Missouri.
 It was located on the route, and there were locals eating there, so why not.
-Besides, the BBQ place looked like it had just changed names, and I’m not a fan of trying a restaurant when it has recently changed owners.
+Besides, the BBQ restaurant in town looked like it had just changed names, and I’m not a fan of trying a restaurant when it has recently changed owners.

 Stay: Munger Moss Motel, 1336 Historic U.S. 66, Lebanon, MO 65536, (417) 532-3111